seeu-inspace/easyg/active-directory/README.md

       - see descriptions
     - smbclient
     - ldap
+- Access to the domain
+  - [ ] Use [Invisi-Shell](https://github.com/OmerYa/Invisi-Shell) to bypass the security controls in PowerShell
 - PrivEsc / Post Access
   - [ ] enumerate with bloodhound, powershell, powerview
   - [ ] Check privileges